microsoft/nni/docs/en_US/Tutorial/WebUI.md

 The trial may have many intermediate results in the training progress.
 In order to see the trend of some trials more clearly, we set a filtering function for the intermediate result graph.

-Maybe you will find that these trials will get better or worse at some intermediate node.
+You may find that these trials will get better or worse at one of intermediate results.
 In other words, this is an important and relevant intermediate node.
 To take a closer look at the point here, you need to enter its corresponding abscissa value at #Intermediate.

-After selecting the value of #Intermediate, you need to enter the range of the Metrics for its ordinate.
-Like this picture, I choose the #intermediate is 4 and the metric's range is 0.8-1.
+And then input the range of metrics on this intermedia result.
+Like below picture, it chooses No. 4 intermediate result and set the range of metrics to 0.8-1.

 ![](../../img/webui-img/filter-intermediate.png)
 ## View trials status